 5. Consider face to face interviews

 If the type of role requires a face to face interview following the online interview, be flexible.
 Does the candidate need to attend the office, or could a meeting half way be acceptable?
-We have already said we are seeing a shirt towards soft skills, and a coffee or lunch in a business park or services can still tell you just as much about a person as a formal interview in the office.
+We have already said we are seeing a shift towards soft skills, and a coffee or lunch in a business park or services can still tell you just as much about a person as a formal interview in the office.
 If hiring for a senior post you may want the candidate to attend the office in person to potentially meet their team and experience the environment.
 If so, make it a positive encounter.
 Even if they don’t end up being the right fit for the role, what does it say about your business if they walk away having had an inspiring and engaging experience?

 6. Introduce a trial period

 If a face to face interview didn’t take place, establishing a trial period could be advantageous for both parties.
 Many employment contracts have a probationary period, but by introducing a short trial period this enables you to assess a candidate’s ability to carry out the role, see how they integrate with the existing team, what their management style might be like, whether they are the right fit for the environment.
 Likewise, it gives the candidate an ideal opportunity to find out what the company culture is like, the people, the office and what is expected of them.

 If you are looking to recruit top talent that maybe out of your geographical location or if your business has a geographical barrier – King Executive helps businesses to expand by finding game-changing leadership talent.
 With our partner-led approach and expertise in all aspects of talent strategy and hiring – across the South West.

 King joined forces with James Caan CBE and award-winning investment firm Recruitment Entrepreneur in July 2021.
 Recruitment Entrepreneur is one of the most successful private equity investors in start-up to scale up recruitment businesses.